 - i.
 Receive applications for international applicants - ii.
-For undergraduate applications[.], [T]the Office for International Education works in collaboration with Admissions to effect admissions decisions. - iii.
-For postgraduate applications, the Office for International Education refers the application to the relevant HoD/DoS for a decision.
+For undergraduate applications, the Mandela International Office works in collaboration with Admissions to effect admissions decisions. - iii.
+For postgraduate applications, the Mandela International Office refers the application to the relevant HoD/DoS for a decision.

-h.
-Universal Accessibility and Disability Services (UADS)
+g.
+Universal Accessibility & Disability Services (UADS)

-The Universal Accessibility and Disability Services (UADS) is responsible for:
+The UADS is responsible for:

-- i.
-Identifying prospective applicants who have confirmed disabilities, in conjunction with school principals and Nelson Mandela University Marketing and Corporate Relations, and advising them of the assistance that can be provided. - ii.
-Together with Student Counselling, Career and Development Services, faculties and other relevant stakeholders exploring the most appropriate career choices for prospective applicants. - iii.
+i.
+Identifying prospective applicants who have reported their disabilities, in conjunction with school principals and Nelson Mandela University Marketing and Corporate Relations, and advising them of the assistance that can be provided.

+- ii.
+Collaborating with Emthonjeni-Fountain of Student Wellness, faculties and other relevant stakeholders to explore the most appropriate career choices for prospective applicants. - iii.
 Consulting with HoDs and Programme coordinators regarding reasonable accommodation concessions, assistive devices and study material conversion requirements for prospective applicants. - iv.
-Providing additional information (e.g., regarding Braille or JAWS screen proficiency, mobility, and assistive devices) to Admission Officers, [CAAR consultants,] Departmental Selection Panels and HoDs, where relevant, that can assist in reaching an admissions decision. - v.
-Once admitted, issuing accommodation letters to students and introduction letters to HoDs and Programme coordinators. - vi.
-Regularly communicating with HoDs and Programme coordinators regarding the number of students accepted and disabilities involved. - vii.
+Providing additional information (e.g., regarding Braille or JAWS screen proficiency, mobility, and assistive devices) to Admission Officers, Departmental Selection Panels and HoDs, where relevant, that can assist in reaching an admissions decision. - v.
+Issuing reasonable accommodation letters to students and introduction letters to HoDs and Programme coordinators once the students are registered. - vi.
+Communicating with HoDs and Programme coordinators regularly regarding the number of students accepted and disabilities involved. - vii.
 Adhering to all aspects with regard to confidentiality.

-i.
+h.
 Admissions Committee